paperswithcode/model-index/docs/1_quickstart/howitworks.md

 and enable comparison across different models.
 You can also add any number of **custom fields** that are specific to your model or library.

-## Multiple files
+## Linking files

-Models, Metadata and Results can also be in separate files and just be referenced:
+Models, Metadata and Results can also be in separate files and linked into the main `model-index.yml` file:

 ```yaml
 Models:
   - models/inception-v3.yml
 ```

-See :ref:`Including metadata from other files` for more information.
+See [Including metadata from other files](./creating.html#including-metadata-from-other-files) for more information.